trustoverip/spec-up-t-website/docs/developer-documentation/code-overview/files-directories/spec-up-t/overview.md

 :::info

-It is important to understand:
+It is essential to understand:

-- that you will find the files and directories below in the `spec-up-t` npm package installed in de `node_modules` directory of a working **Spec-Up-T installation**
+- that the files and directories listed below can be found in the `spec-up-t` npm package installed in the `node_modules` directory of a working **Spec-Up-T installation**
 - that this working **Spec-Up-T installation** was created **from the boilerplate directory** inside this `spec-up-t` npm package via NPX

 :::